Schools

 The Second Event: Banyule Schools

+On October 19th, the Bellfield Community Hub welcomed students from Greensborough College, Bundoora Secondary College, Our Lady of Mercy College, and Plenty Valley River College.
+Despite an expected turnout of 398, 325 students registered, and 263 attended.
+These students were greeted by 49 volunteer interviewers, ready to provide a realistic and supportive interview experience.
 The jobs students applied for ranged from Apprentice Hairdresser to Childcare Assistant, each position selected to match their age and experience.
 The preparation and mock interviews were not just practice but a profound learning journey.
 “I think that the interview itself was the most useful part,” a student shared, “although it wouldn't have been possible without the in-class work.
 Nothing could compare to the face-to-face experience.”

 Volunteer Involvement and Insights

 Volunteers play a crucial role in the RIJI program, and 2023 saw the return of many from previous years, alongside new participants.
 A total of 73 volunteers, including local business representatives and community members, dedicated their time to mentoring the students.
 Their feedback was overwhelmingly positive.
 “Seeing the students come out of their shells and settle into their interviews to showcase their strengths and talents was absolutely the highlight!” one volunteer enthused.
+Overcoming Challenges The journey was not without its challenges.
+Schools withdrew at the last minute due to scheduling conflicts, leaving gaps that needed swift resolution.
+Transport logistics also posed significant hurdles, with some schools struggling to book buses on time.
+BNLLEN staff worked tirelessly to adjust schedules, reschedule interviews, and ensure the events proceeded smoothly.

 Reflecting on Success

 Despite the obstacles, the RIJI program in 2023 was a resounding success.
 Feedback from students highlighted increased confidence and a better understanding of the job application process.
 According to surveys, 91% of students found the program valuable, and 94% reported a boost in their confidence to seek employment.
 Volunteers also expressed high levels of satisfaction, with 100% willing to participate again.
+The RIJI program continues to be a vital bridge between education and employment for young people in the Banyule and Nillumbik regions.
+Through hands-on experiences and constructive feedback, students gain the confidence and skills needed to navigate the job market successfully.
+The 2023 program underscored the importance of practical learning and community support in shaping the future workforce.

 Sponsors